-If the offense is listed in the Major Crimes Act, there is federal jurisdiction, exclusive of the state, but probably not the tribe.
-If the listed offense is not otherwise defined and punished by federal law applicable in the special maritime and territorial jurisdiction of the United States, state law is used in federal courts.
+\ If the offense is listed in the Major Crimes Act, there is federal jurisdiction, exclusive of the state, but probably not the tribe.
+If the listed offense is not otherwise defined and punished by federal law applicable in the special maritime and territorial jurisdiction of the United States, state criminal law is used in federal courts.
 See section 1153(b).
-If not listed in the Major Crimes Act, the tribal jurisdiction is exclusive.
+If the crime is not listed in the Major Crimes Act, the tribal jurisdiction is exclusive.

-If listed in the Major Crimes Act, there is federal jurisdiction, exclusive of the state, but probably not of the tribe.
-If the listed offense is not otherwise defined and punished by federal law applicable in the special maritime and territorial jurisdiction of the United States, state law is used in federal courts.
+\\ If listed in the Major Crimes Act, there is federal jurisdiction, exclusive of the state, but probably not of the tribe.
+If the listed offense is not otherwise defined and punished by federal law applicable in the special maritime and territorial jurisdiction of the United States, state criminal law is used in federal courts.
 If not listed in the Major Crimes Act, there is federal jurisdiction, exclusive of the state, but not of the tribe, under the General Crimes Act.
-If the offense is not defined and punished by a statute applicable within the special maritime and territorial jurisdiction of the United States, state law is used in federal courts.
-If not listed in the Major Crimes Act.
-If the offense is not defined and punished by a statute applicable within the special maritime and territorial jurisdiction of the United States, state law is used in federal courts under 18 U.S.C. § 13.The United States can prosecute an Indian for a non-Major Crimes Act crime, provided the tribe has not prosecuted.
+If the offense is not defined and punished by a statute applicable within the special maritime and territorial jurisdiction of the United States, state criminal law is used in federal courts under 18 U.S.C. § 13.The United States can prosecute an Indian for a non-Major Crimes Act crime, provided the tribe has not prosecuted.